 Ebola is a rare and deadly disease caused by the Ebola virus.

-- Muscle pain
+- muscle pain

-- High fever
+- high fever

-Sometimes followed by:
+These are sometimes followed by:

-Avoid contact with other animals, especially monkeys.
+Avoid contact with other animals, especially bats and (great) apes.

-There is no vaccine available for travelers.
+There is no vaccine available for travellers.